RolandChristensen/developer-journal/_drafts/git.md

     * `$ git branch -m master main`
 * Creating a branch in order to keep new work isolated from the main branch before it has been thoroughly tested (double checked)
     1. `$ git status` to verify you are on main branch. if not `$ git checkout main`.
-    2. `$ git branch -b new-branch-name` creates a new branch identical to the current branch and 'checks out' that new branch
+    2. `$ git checkout -b new-branch-name` creates a new branch identical to the current branch and 'checks out' that new branch
 * View the changes (diff) between files changed before "staging" to double check your work
     * `$ git diff`
 * View the changes between staged files and the last commit